Artin-GH/solve-wordle/README.md

 # Solve Wordle
-Shows the words that could be the answer to the game.
+Shows the words that could be the answer to the game.\
+Created using python and pandas library.

 ## Example:
 ```text